- Learn about Kubernetes Services.

 This abstraction will allow us to expose Pods to traffic originating from outside the cluster.
 Services have their own unique cluster-private IP address and expose a port to receive traffic.
 If you choose to expose the service outside the cluster, the options are:

-- LoadBalancer - provides a public IP address (what you would typically use when you run Kubernetes on GKE or AWS)
+- LoadBalancer - provides a public IP address (what you would typically use when you run Kubernetes on GCP or AWS)

 - NodePort - exposes the Service on the same port on each Node of the cluster using NAT (available on all Kubernetes clusters, and in Minikube)